overview/overview-server/znmeb-docker/README.md

     ./run
     ```

     As with the developer build, it will start a server on localhost:9000 and open a browser window / tab to the server.
 However, in this case it comes up in 'Example document sets' rather than in the Overview login page.
+Once the browser window / tab displays, you can close it and stop the server with <kbd>ctrl</kbd>+<kbd>C</kbd>.